metux/deb-pkg/README.md

 See [FAQ](FAQ.md)

-NOTE: this is still experimental - before using it in production, please consult me first.
+NOTE: documentation is still scarce.
+Feel free to ask if you have questions.

 Contact: Enrico Weigelt, metux IT consult <info@metux.net>
 License: AGPL v3